syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ## Enable Label Display Mode

-The Label [DisplayMode]() property is used to specify whether to display a label for all the data points along the trackball line or display only the nearest data point label.
-The following are the options you can set for this property.
+The [DisplayMode]() property specifies whether a label should be displayed for all data points along the trackball line or only the nearest data point label.
+The following choices are available for this property.

 * `FloatAllPoints` – Displays labels for all the data points along the vertical line.
 * `NearestPoint` – Displays label for a single data point nearer to the touch point on the chart area.